 the demand for the job.

-An apprentice instructor would normally be based on the National Minimum Wage.
-At present the apprentice rate, for those aged under 19 or aged 19 or over and in the first year of their apprenticeship, is £4.30 an hour (1 April 2021).
+Pay can vary depending on the employer and conditions.
+It could be based on the National Minimum Wage.
+The apprentice rate, for those aged under 19 or aged 19 or over and in the first year of their apprenticeship, is £5.28 an hour (1 April 2023).

 You will work outdoors in all weather conditions.